KrisKasprzak/EBYTE/README.md

 </ul>
 <b><h3>Debugging</b></h3>
 <ul>
 <li> If you are using their 1W units, power the unit separately from the MCU's onboard power supply.
-The current draw may exceed the onboard rating resulting in destroying the MCU.</li>
+The current draw may exceed the onboard rating resulting in destroying the MCU.
+I have destroyed the onboard voltage regulator on a NANO when trying to power a 1W unit.</li>
 <li> If transmitter and receiver are different MCU (Arduino <-> Teensy), data structures cannot have a mix of data types, due to how an 8-bit processor and 32-bit processor handle ints, floats, etc. If floats and ints are needed to be sent considering multiplying a float to 100 (and recasting to an int), then divide that value by 100 on the receiving end (recasting to a float)</li>
  <li> If you seem to get corrupt data from .PrintParameters, try addinng #include "avr/io.h" to your .INO program</li>
+ <li> If using a 5v0 MCU you may need series resistors on the MCU Tx line to the EBYTE Rx line and possibly the M0 and M1 lines.
+These EBYTE units are supposed to be 5 volt tolerant, but better safe than sorry.
+Also MFG claims 4K7 pullups can be needed on MCU Tx line and AUX.
+I have used these transceivers on UNO's, MEGA's, and NANO's w/o any resistors and all was well.
+I did have one case where a NANO did not work with these transceivers and required some odd powering.</li>
 </ul>